In Canada, seeking redemption for a long, dark chapter

 “It is a painful reminder of that dark and shameful chapter of our country’s history,” Prime Minister Justin Trudeau said on Twitter.

 The recent news has galvanized Canada to revisit that history, Gentle Road minister Kevin Vance said of his home country.
-He likens the massive response to how the video of George Floyd’s death focused America’s attention on police brutality and racial justice last year.
+He likens the massive response to how the video of George Floyd’s death focused America’s attention on police brutality and racial injustice last year.

 “This is something that we have to deal with,” said Vance, 56, whose inner-city church, planted in 2010, helps Indigenous families overcome poverty and addiction.
 “We can’t keep shoving this under the carpet.
 We have to deal with this.”